HSBC counts cost of emerging market success

 HSBC, with 89 million customers in 85 countries, said pretax profit rose 15 percent to $21.9 billion in 2011 compared with a forecast for $22.2 billion in a Reuters poll.

 The figure fell short of the group's record profit of $24.2 billion in 2007, but beat all other western banks that have reported so far for last year, including U.S. rival J.P.
-Morgan (JPM.N), which made $19 billion.
+Morgan, which made $19 billion.

 HSBC's profit was boosted by a $3.9 billion accounting gain on the value of its debt.
 Stripping that out, underlying pretax profit fell 6 percent to $17.7 billion.

-At 1415 GMT, HSBC shares in London were down 4 percent at 551.9 pence, lagging a 1 percent decline in the UK's benchmark FTSE 100 index .FTSE.
-The shares have beaten the STOXX Europe 600 banking index .SX7P by 15 percent over the past year.
+At 1415 GMT, HSBC shares in London were down 4 percent at 551.9 pence, lagging a 1 percent decline in the UK's benchmark FTSE 100 index.
+The shares have beaten the STOXX Europe 600 banking index by 15 percent over the past year.

 "There's a slight miss (on profits) and the market isn't that impressed with the message on costs," said Alex Potter, analyst at Berenberg Bank.